 Buf provides a breaking change detector through

-breaking checkers across the current version of your entire Protobuf
+breaking rules across the current version of your entire Protobuf

 schema in comparison to a past version of your Protobuf schema.
-The checkers are
+The rules are

 selectable, and split up into logical categories depending on the nature of breaking